Orthoptics and optometry are branches of ophthalmology.

 Monday-Friday, 8.00am-5.00pm (last appointment at 4.20pm).

-For patient and carer enquiries for Orthoptic and Optical
+Patient and carer enquiries for Orthoptic and Optical Services

-Services, including contact lens and low vision (during normal
+Including contact lens and low vision (during normal office hours):

 Tel: 01793 604702